secure-ml-workshop/secure-ml-workshop.github.io/README.md

 # Workshop on Dataset Curation and Security - NeurIPS 2020, December 11th

+**Update: Poster Session will be on Friday at 2:30pm to conclude the main conference.**

 Classical machine learning research has been focused largely on models,  optimizers,  and computational challenges.
 As technical progress and hardware advancements ease these challenges, practitioners are now finding that the limitations and faults of their models are the result of their datasets.
 This is particularly true of deep networks, which often rely on huge datasets that are too large and unwieldy for domain experts to curate by hand.
 We invite those interested to contribute in the discussion around dataset curation and security.

 We have identified four areas of interest: Dataset security, policy and privacy, dataset bias, and data scraping and labeling.
 In addition to the invited speakers listed below, we are excited to invite paper submissions on the topics of data poisoning and backdoor attacks, data sanitization, dataset bias, and dataset privacy.
 Broadly, this workshop is about data, so if your work is on datasets, their curation and impact, then this workshop is for you!
 See the [call for papers](#cfp) below for more details.
 If you have any questions, please reach out to Micah Goldblum (<goldblumcello@gmail.com>).